mostly-ai/mostlyai-qa/.github/ISSUE_TEMPLATE/feature_request.md

+---
-name: 🚀 Feature request
+name: "\U0001F680 Feature Request"
-description: Submit a proposal/request for a new feature

-body:
-- type: textarea
-  attributes:
-    label: 🚀 The feature, motivation and pitch
-    description: >
-      A clear and concise description of the feature proposal.
-Please outline the motivation for the proposal.
-Is your feature request related to a specific problem? e.g., *"I'm working on X and would like Y to be possible"*.
-If this is related to another GitHub issue, please link here too.
-  validations:
-    required: true
-- type: textarea
-  attributes:
-    label: Alternatives
-    description: >
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
-      A description of any alternative solutions or features you've considered, if any.
+A clear and concise description of any alternative solutions or features you've considered.
-- type: textarea
-  attributes:
-    label: Additional context
-    description: >
-      Add any other context or screenshots about the feature request.
-- type: markdown
-  attributes:
-    value: >
-      Thanks for contributing 🎉!